madetech/handbook/roles/lead_engineer.md

 ### To make sensible, well reasoned commercial decisions

 We expect our Lead Engineers to proactively make good commercial decisions.
 A Lead Engineer is expected to identify and course correct potential delivery issues before they become impactful.
 A Lead Engineer is expected to proactively escalate larger delivery issues to the Delivery Manager or Delivery Director.

-### To have attained the Made Tech Core Engineering Competencies

-We expect our Lead Engineers to be an expert in their craft, practising and coaching others in the Made Tech Core Engineering Competencies.

 ## Delivery Lead Expectations